GoogleCloudPlatform/workflows-samples/README.md

 To create a create/edit a sample, create or modify a **YAML** file in the `src/` directory.

 Then, to generate the equivalent JSON file, run the `tojson.sh` script.

+## Terraform support

+See the README file in `terraform/` directory.